 Physical training reduces fat mass and counteracts muscle mass loss during dieting.
 Did you know that muscle tissue burns calories even when you’re at rest?
 Strong evidence exists that physical activity is essential for maintaining body weight after weight loss.

 Don’t let this pandemic slow you down.
 Make movement a part of your daily routine!
-Chiropractors work with patients to provide the right type of exercises to prevent and treat musculoskeletal conditions.
+Chiropractors and physiotherapists work with patients to provide the right type of exercises to prevent and treat musculoskeletal conditions.
+Book an appointment with one of our healthcare practitioners today.

 Source: British Colombia Chiropractic Association